MoSabouni/router-starter/README.md

 export default createSamplePage;
 ```

 A Page function can pass event handlers to the View function through the `props` object.
-The View function can then add the event handler(s) to the intended DOM element by calling `.addEventListener()` on the element.
+The View function can then add the event handler to the target DOM elements by calling `.addEventListener()` on the elements.

 ```js
 // file: src/examples/pages/aboutPage.js